-Phillip Nelson is a Research Fellow at the University of Warwick, working on the ERC funded project - EXPOVIBE.
+He was formerly employed as a Research Fellow at the University of Warwick, working on the ERC funded project - EXPOVIBELink opens in a new window.
 He holds an undergraduate MA in Economics and International Relations from the University of St Andrews and an MSocSci in Peace and Conflict from Uppsala University, Sweden.
 He was awarded his PhD from the University of Essex in 2019 using advanced quantitative methods to examine why people fight in rebellion and how natural resources can be used by militias, not just rebel groups, to fund their operations.
 His previous research has been both cross-national and sub-national, with a focus on Colombia.
 During his PhD, Phillip spent three months as a Visiting Research Fellow at the Universidad del Rosario in Bogotá.

 Phillip has received funding for his research from the Economic and Social Research Council as well as the Research Development Fund at Warwick university.
-He is a member of the International Studies Association, the Network for European Peace Scientists, the Conflict Research Society, and the Interdisciplinary Peace and Conflict Research Network.
-He is also an alumnus of the Research School on Peace and Conflict, based at the Peace Research Institute Oslo (PRIO).
+He is a member of the Conflict Research Society, and the Interdisciplinary Peace and Conflict Research Network.
+He also holds a diploma from the Research School on Peace and Conflict, based at the Peace Research Institute Oslo (PRIO).

-Phillip's research interests include civil conflict, public support for war, armed actor recruitment, militia strategy, gender and conflict, and the outcomes of individual exposure to political violence.
+Phillip's research interests include housing, civil conflict, public support for war, armed actor recruitment, and militia strategy.

 Nelson, Phillip.
 "Farming to fighting: How shifting agricultural incomes only impact the most powerful rebel group."Link opens in a new window Civil Wars.Link opens in a new window Find the replication data hereLink opens in a new window.